• Skip to main content

 How long do you boil eggs?

-The general rule of thumb to make hard-boiled eggs is to boil (simmer) them for 13 minutes.
+The general rule of thumb to make hard-boiled eggs is to (simmer) them for 13 minutes.
 A roaring boil can crack your eggs, so yes, first bring the water up to a boil, then let the eggs simmer for 13 minutes before transferring them to an ice bath.
+You can also turn off the heat and cover the pot with a lid for 13 minutes to trap in the heat.

 The size of the eggs can also be a factor.
-Smaller eggs might take 11-12 minutes, while extra large eggs might take 14.
-I always simmer 13 minutes and they always turn out great.
+Smaller eggs might take 11-12 minutes, while extra large eggs might take 14-15 minutes.
+I almost always simmer for 13 minutes and they always turn out great.

 Depending on how you want your yolk: